stan-alam/AWS/SaAWS/Chap01/notes.md

 SA does adopts some of the mantras of microservices, i.e for example, one can consider each function to be its own standalone service, with its own business purpose.

-## Service architecture gives the developer freedom to apply as few or as many microservices principles without forcing him/her to a single path.
+## Serviceless architecture gives the developer freedom to apply as few or as many microservices principles without forcing him/her to a single path.